-First, we implemented the model proxy and the model adapters for the atomic and coupled models, as described in Section 3.2, in the two DEVS simulation engines DEVSJAVA and Adevs using the programming environments Eclipse version 3.1 and Visual Studio version 7.1.
-Next, we implemented the ef coupled model in DEVS-JAVA and the processor in Adevs in the usual way, using only one DEVS simulation engine.
+First, we implemented the model proxy and the model adapters for the atomic and coupled models as described in section 3.2 in the two DEVS simulation engines DEVSJAVA and Adevs using the programming environments eclipse version 3.1 and Visual Studio version 7.1.
+Next, we implemented the ef coupled model in DEVSJAVA and the processor in Adevs in the usual way as using only one DEVS simulation engine.
 Finally, we set up and performed the simulation of the ef-p model.
-The experimental frame coupled model, a message translator, and the model adapter were constructed and started in a DEVS-JAVA server process (Listing 4a).
-Further, the CORBA-Object of the model adapter was constructed using the SUN Object Request Broker (ORB) and naming service which is part of the JDK 1.5 (SUN 2006).
-The CORBAstub of this adapter was then obtained in the C++/Adevs client process using the ACE/TAO ORB version 1.5.
-Together with a message translator the model proxy was con-
+The experimental frame coupled model, a message translator, and the model adapter were constructed and started in a DEVSJAVA server process (Listing 4a).
+Further the CORBA-Object of the model adapter was constructed published using the SUN Object Request Broker (ORB) and naming service which is part of the JDK 1.5 (SUN 2006).
+The CORBA-stub of this adapter was then obtained in the C++/Adevs client process using the ACE/TAO ORB version 1.5 (Schmidt 2006).
+Together with a message translator the model proxy was constructed (Listing 4b).
+Finally, this model proxy was used as any other Adevs atomic model within the Adevs simulation (Listing 4c).